 – “There is.. what!?” – I wanted to make sure I heard it fine.

-– “There is a bomb in the main hall, and I need some help.” – she said uncertainly like she realised she is probably calling the wrong person.
+– “A bomb in the main hall, and I need some help.” – she said uncertainly like she realised she is probably calling the wrong person.

 – “This is the bloody IT department, not the sapper squat.” – I thought to myself.